-Myofascia is like a thin sheet of film that covers the muscle fibers.
-It provides shape and support.
-It works dependently on the muscles as a shock absorber and it's important for posture and body balance.
+Myofascia, or simply fascia, is like a thin sheet of film that covers the muscle fibers.
+Although thin, it is dense, tough, and flexible.
+It provides shape and support to the muscle tissues.
+The myofascia works dependently on the muscles as a shock absorber and it's important for posture and body balance as well.

-Experts in pain clinic, Hollywood say that Myofascial Pain Syndrome usually develops because of excessive strain on the muscle or a muscle group.
-MPS may also become persistent due to an injury in the muscle fibers, lack of muscle activity, and structural and systemic factors, such as when a person suffers from scoliosis, osteoarthritis, vitamin D deficiency, hypothyroidism, and iron deficiency.
+Myofascial pain syndrome (MPS) is a condition that usually develops because of excessive strain on the muscle or a muscle group.
+MPS may also become persistent due to an injury in the muscle fibers, lack of muscle activity, as well as structural and systemic factors, such as when a person suffers from scoliosis, osteoarthritis, vitamin D deficiency, hypothyroidism, and iron deficiency.

-Regardless of the type of trigger points, experts at pain management, Pembroke Pines warn that muscle pain can be disruptive because it can lead to frequent headaches, neck pain, and lower back pain.
+Regardless of the type of trigger points, our experts in pain management in Hollywood warn that muscle pain can be disruptive because it can lead to frequent headaches, neck pain, and lower back pain.
 There are people who also develop symptoms when stressed and fatigued.
 Aside from the body pain, someone suffering from MPS may also experience poor sleep, depression, and irritability.

 Some muscle pains are normal and expected as a result of exerting physical effort.
-However, if the muscle pain has grown worse and hasn't been relieved for more than three months, a consultation with a doctor at pain clinic, Hollywood or Pembroke Pines is the best way to treat or manage the condition.
+However, if the muscle pain has grown worse and hasn't been relieved for more than 3 months, a consultation with a pain management doctor is the best way to treat or manage the condition.

-For more information on Myofascial Pain Syndrome and pain management, don’t hesitate to contact us.
+To get more information on myofascial pain syndrome and pain management, don’t hesitate to contact us.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.